moodle-an-hochschulen/moodle-theme_boost_campus/README.md

 We added the course edit on / off button to the course header again like it was displayed before theme_boost for faster accessibility.

+### Back to top button

+We added a back to top button that appears in the right bottom corner when the user scrolls down the page.
+With a click on it the page scrolls back to top smoothly and the button will disappear again.

 Further information
 -------------------